stevetraut/go-tutorials/web-service-gin.md

         In Gin, the colon preceding an item in the path signifies that the item is a path parameter.

-#### Run the code
+### Run the code

-1. If the server is still running from the last section, stop it.
+1. If the server is still running from the last section, stop it as you did before in the <walkthrough-editor-spotlight spotlightId="debug-configuration">Debug configuration panel</walkthrough-editor-spotlight>.
-1. From the command line in the directory containing main.go, run the code to start the server.

-    ```bash
-    go run .
-    ```
+1. To run the code, click the <walkthrough-editor-spotlight spotlightId="menu-run-start-without-debugging">Start without debugging</walkthrough-editor-spotlight> menu command.

-1. From a different command line window, use `curl` to make a request to your running web service.
+1. In the Cloud Shell terminal window, use the following `curl` command to make a request to your running web service.

     ```bash
     curl http://localhost:8080/albums/2 \